 In addition to the pre-installed libraries, Databricks Runtime ML differs from Databricks Runtime in the cluster configuration and in how you manage Python packages.

 When you create a cluster, select a Databricks Runtime ML version from the Databricks Runtime Version drop-down.
 Both CPU and GPU-enabled ML runtimes are available.

 If you select a GPU-enabled ML runtime, you are prompted to select a compatible Driver Type and Worker Type.
 Incompatible instance types are grayed out in the drop-downs.
 GPU-enabled instance types are listed under the GPU-Accelerated label.

 Libraries in your workspace that automatically install into all clusters can conflict with the libraries included in Databricks Runtime ML.
 Before you create a cluster with Databricks Runtime ML, clear the Install automatically on all clusters checkbox for conflicting libraries.

-In Databricks Runtime ML the Conda package manager is used to install Python packages.
+In Databricks Runtime 8.4 ML and below, the Conda package manager is used to install Python packages.
 All Python packages are installed inside a single environment:

 /databricks/python2 on clusters using Python 2 and